huysentruitw/SapNwRfc/README.md

 SapLibrary.EnsureLibraryPresent();
 ```

-This will throw an [SapLibraryNotFoundException](/src/SapNwRfc/Exceptions/SapLibraryNotFoundException.cs) with a meaningful message.
+This will throw an [SapLibraryNotFoundException](/src/SapNwRfc/Exceptions/SapLibraryNotFoundException.cs) with a meaningful message in case the SAP RFC SDK binaries were not found.

 ## Connection String parameters